DaraHoy/building-a-mean-app/readme.md

 </summary>
 <br>
 ```
-AngularJS is a robust front-end framework that makes it possible to easily and quickly build Single Page Applications.
+Angular is a robust front-end framework that makes it possible to easily and quickly build Single Page Applications.
 It has lots of functionality built in for rendering data, and swapping views in and out to give the impression of having multiple pages.
 It is fully extensible and works well with other libraries.
  ```
  <br>
  <br>